What does a professional writer do?

-Firstly, what is a wordsmith?
+What is a wordsmith?

 Many people are great at communicating their thoughts orally but get stuck when it comes to putting down words on paper in a manner that accurately reflects what’s on their minds.
 A wordsmith will take your ideas, thoughts, information, and images and use these to construct the text that you envisioned.
-In other words, a wordsmith helps you express your ideas on paper.
+In other words, a wordsmith helps you shape your ideas on paper.
 Unlike an editor, who enhances what you’ve already written, a wordsmith helps you create your text from scratch.

 How does it work?